s-baumann/HighFrequencyCovariance.jl/docs/src/2_WritingCode.md

 ```
 In a real setting this is how we would turn our dataframe of data into a SortedDataFrame.

-For the suceeding sections it is useful to get more realistic time series data.
+For the succeeding sections it is useful to get more realistic time series data.
 So we will generate some Monte Carlo data here using the generate\_random\_path function which generates a random correlation matrix, volatilities, price update times and microstructure noises and generates a SortedDataFrame from a random time series consistent with these.
 ```
 using HighFrequencyCovariance
 dims = 4